SAP-archive/devtoberfest-2021/README.md

 ## Description

+Devtoberfest might be over, but the fun and learning is just starting.
+We hope that everyone joins this week for [SAP TechEd 2021](https://reg.sapevents.sap.com/flow/sap/sapteched2021/portal/page/overview).
+Also all of the content from Devtoberfest remains available for replay.
+We will be performing the final points calculations on November 13th and 14th and then announcing the overall winner during the closing hour of SAP TechEd 2021.
+See you all there!

 Devtoberfest is a 6-week event, leading up to SAP TechEd.
 This event is to be seen as a celebration of and for Developers.
 Every developer is welcome to join 6 weeks of tech talks, guest speakers, community contribution through a gamified learning journey with prizes, and celebratory events.

 Read more about the event in [the kick-off blog post](https://blogs.sap.com/2021/09/07/devtoberfest-2021-the-developer-strikes-back/)